Why Taking Time to be Mindful Is Worth It

 8. Finally, the time commitment is relatively small.

-If you're a WW member, you've got Headspace at your fingertips (on our app), which has meditations that last for as little as three minutes.
-So even if your day is jam packed, if you have a few minutes, you can practice mindfulness.
+If you're a WeightWatchers® member, you've got Breethe at your fingertips (on our app), which has meditations that last for as little as a couple minutes.
+So even if your day is jam packed, you can practice mindfulness.